oscal-compass/compliance-trestle/3rd-party-schema-documents/IBM_assessment_result_interchange_SCC/README.md

        ],
        "subjects": [
            {
-               "uuid-ref": "c9fb63cf-d21e-4584-88f8-44d67ea33ba0",
+               "uuid-ref": "c8919d2b-3300-4f3f-98f6-15a7104c2e04",
                "type": "inventory-item"
            }
        ],
-       "collected": "2021-04-12T13:26:21.000+00:00"
+       "collected": "2021-05-11T22:34:03.000+00:00"
    }
    ```

-1. An obsevration has four required properties -
+1. An obsevration has five required properties -

-   - *scc_goal_type* - specifies the document for check such as CIS benchmarks or NIST STIGs.
+   - *scc_predefined_profile* - identifies both Goal based Profiles (eg CIS-benchmarks, IBM BP etc) and Control/Regulation based Profiles (eg. NIST, FS Cloud etc).
+The way the integrators or customers will differentiate between the two types of profiles is by the OSCAL element used i.e., Goal based Profiles are defined in the *observation* element which carries the goal id (check id) and posture.
+Control/Regulation based Profiles  are defined in the *finding* element which carries the control posture, the custom profile name, and the mapping of the goal results to NIST controls
-   - *scc_goal_version* - gives the version of the goal i.e., CIS benchmark version used for check.
+   - *scc_check_version, scc_predefined_profile_version* - gives the version of the goal/profile i.e., CIS benchmark version used for check.
-   - *scc_goal_name_id* - gives the speciifc goal check (rule) that was assessed from the scc_goal_type.
+   - *scc_goal_description, scc_check_name_id* - gives the speciifc goal check (rule) that was assessed from the scc_predefined_profile.
    - *scc_result* - gives the outcome of performing the check.
-Possible values are - "pass", "fail", "skip", "error".
+Possible values are - "pass", "fail", "error" , "unknown", "notchecked", "notapplicable".
+   - *scc_timestamp* - datetime for this observation.
+This can be date and time when this observation was performed or reported.

 1. Targets such as systems or services MUST be a *subject* in the observation, which MUST be identified by a *uuid-ref* value pointing to the subject in local-definitions.

 ## Finding

 1. A *finding* represents the assessemnt of a profile control such as NIST 800-53: AC-1 and the related observations.
-A sample finding object generated from tanium result looks like -
+A sample finding object looks like -

    ```
    {